Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 # On Variable Length Arrays

 These will be used so that we can address leds[x] in our routines with the known and lossless FastLED method rather than the lossy NeoPixelBus method.
-We'll also be using these for ancillary functions, i.e. heat[x].
+We'll also be using these for ancillary functions, i.e. heat[x] as used in fire2012.

 Since you cannot define variable arrays in C, we need other methods to do so for our functions.